Convex-Dev/design/papers/convex-whitepaper.md

 It is worth reflecting on the logic behind the design of Convex: this logic has driven the majority of key design decisions in the construction of the Convex system.

-Convex works on the principle of proving a globally shared state on a permissionless decentralised network which has the ability to execute instructions (transactions) on behalf of users: a "public computer" that everyone can access but where nobody has absolute control.
+Convex works on the principle of proving a globally shared state on a permissionless decentralised network which executes instructions (transactions) on behalf of users: a "public computer" that everyone can access but where nobody has absolute control.

 The motivation for the development of a system of this nature is because it can act as the foundation for the Internet of Value - a system of decentralised value exchange built in the open spirit of the original Internet.
 But is this necessary?
 Could it not be done in a simpler way?
 In this section we argue that these capabilities are necessary and sufficient (given the additional obvious assumption of adequate performance).